White Flowers Names – 31 White Flowers to Add Elegance to Your Garden

 #30.
 Crinum Lily

-crinum lilies are a beautiful and hardy garden plant that are well-suited to a wide range of growing conditions.
+Crinum lilies are a beautiful and hardy garden plant that are well-suited to a wide range of growing conditions.
 They offer not only ornamental value, but also a range of health benefits.
-By choosing cultivated varieties and avoiding bulbs from questionable sources,

 Butterfly Pea